Zakir Naik: Stance towards homosexuals and places of worship

 In The Wall Street Journal, Sadanand Dhume criticised Naik for recommending the death penalty for homosexuals and for apostasy from the faith.
 He also criticised him for calling for India to be ruled by Shariah law.
 He added that, according to Naik, Jews "control America" and are the "strongest in enmity to Muslims."
 He maintained that Naik supports a ban on the construction of non-Muslim places of worship in Muslim lands as well as the Taliban's bombing of the Buddhas of Bamiyan.
 Dhume argues that people reportedly drawn to Naik's message include Najibullah Zazi, the Afghan-American arrested for planning suicide attacks on the New York subway; Rahil Sheikh, accused of involvement in a series of train bombings in Mumbai in 2006; and Kafeel Ahmed, the Bangalore man fatally injured in a failed suicide attack on Glasgow airport in 2007.
 He also stated that "unless Indians find the ability to criticise such a radical Islamic preacher as robustly as they would a Hindu equivalent, the ideal of Indian secularism would remain deeply flawed."

+Controversial speeches

+Debate on paedophilia

+Zakir Naik's 2024 visit in Pakistan gathered controversy.
+In a lecture in October 2024, Dr. Naik had a debate with a Pashtun girl who was concerned about child sexual abuse in her region, with Dr. Naik's response being that there was no promotion of pedophilia in the Quran.

+Statement on rape and murder

+In October 2024, Zakir Naik sparked controversy by stating that individuals guilty of rape and murder could be forgiven by Allah if they sincerely repented.
+He outlined conditions for forgiveness, including acknowledging the crime, ceasing wrongdoing, pledging not to repeat it, and seeking mercy of Allah.
+Naik also suggested that women attire could contribute to sexual violence and if a woman dresses modestly but still becomes a victim, it is considered a test from Allah.